abdullkhal/africa-export-match/README.md

-# Africa Export Match — Website (v2)
+# Africa Export Match — Website (v2.1)

-Version 2 of the static site hosted on GitHub Pages.

-## What's new
-- Strong hero section + clearer messaging
+**V2.1 highlights**
+- Real contact form (no email app needed) using FormSubmit
+- New `suppliers.html` intake form
-- Trust cards + 'How it works'
+- Thank-you page + redirects
-- Contact form that opens the user's email client (no backend)
-- Copy-to-clipboard for email
-- SEO basics: OpenGraph, sitemap, robots, JSON-LD
+- SEO sitemap updated
-- Responsive layout

-## Configure
-- Contact email is **info@africaexportmatch.com** (set in `index.html` and `script.js` via AEM_EMAIL).
-- Custom domain via `CNAME`: **www.africaexportmatch.com**
-- `.nojekyll` included

-## Deploy
+**Email destination:** info@africaexportmatch.com

+**Heads up (one-time):** The first submission will trigger a FormSubmit verification email to info@africaexportmatch.com.
+Click the link once; after that, all submissions go straight to your inbox.

+**Deploy**
-Upload/commit files to your repo root and ensure GitHub Pages is enabled from `main`.
+Upload everything to the repo root.
+Keep `CNAME` set to www.africaexportmatch.com and Pages enabled from `main`.